Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Shake Range"
 		// - "Shake Range Chance"
 		// - "Shake Range Cooldown"
-		// "Shake Death" - When the Mutant Tank dies, nearby survivors' screens are shaken.
+		// "Shake Death" - When the Mutant Tank dies or spawns, nearby survivors' screens are shaken.
 		// - "Shake Death Chance"
 		// - "Shake Death Range"
 		// "Shake Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor's screen is shaken.